-The examination will be stopped by the invigilator; you must remain seated and then follow their instructions.
+The exam will be stopped by the invigilator; you MUST remain seated and then follow their instructions.
 If necessary, the room will be evacuated in an orderly manner.
-Exam candidates are escorted to the Astroturf pitches for registration.
+Exam candidates are escorted to the playground nearest the tennis courts for registration.
 All question papers and scripts are left on the desks.
 Candidates will be closely supervised, and you are not allowed to talk to each other.

-Silence must be maintained at all times
+Silence must be maintained at all times.

-When it is safe to do so, candidates will be re-admitted to the examination room and the remainder of the full working time will be allowed.
-If a re-start is not possible, the examination board will decide how the problem is resolved.
+When it is safe to do so, candidates will be re-admitted to the exam room and the remainder of the full working time will be allowed.
+If a re-start is not possible, the exam board will decide what action is taken.

-In all cases of disruption to exams, a full report of the incident and the action taken is sent to the examination board.
+In all cases of disruption to exams, a full report of the incident and the action taken is sent to the exam board.